Chapter 3 – Relationship to Clients – annotated

 [2] Either independent legal representation or independent legal advice may be provided by a lawyer employed by the client as in-house counsel.

-3.4-28 Subject to this rule, a lawyer must not enter into a transaction with a client unless the transaction is fair and reasonable to the client, the client consents to the transaction and the client has independent legal representation with respect to the transaction.
+3.4-28 Subject to this Code rule, a lawyer must not enter into a transaction with a client unless the transaction is fair and reasonable to the client, the client consents to the transaction and the client has independent legal representation with respect to the transaction.

 Commentary